THE PLAYERS’ EQUIPMENT – LAW 4

 – Unless modified, Law 4 applies to all players, regardless of age or gender.

 – Coaches must teach their players about the pre-match and pre-substitution inspection procedure.
 Players must respond to all directions from the referee or other match officials regarding equipment.
 This will likely include showing the soles of both shoes In order to demonstrate compliance with the Law or local rules.
 Establishing a procedure of lining up in a disciplined fashion for the pre-match inspection goes a long way in assisting the referees with the conduct of the game.

 – Player passes, if they are used, are likely to be reviewed during the pre-match inspection.
 These need to be handed out to the players in advance and be in proper order.

 – The prohibition against jewelry is very explicit and will be enforced.
-This includes stud earrings and wedding bands.
-Hard hair clips and watches are also included in the ban on jewelry.
+There are no exceptions.
+This includes stud earrings and any other piercing inserts, and wedding bands.
+Hard hair clips and watches are also included in the ban on jewelry, including barrettes.

 – Cleats with replaceable studs that are worn, pointed, or have exposed shafts are not permitted and must be rejected upon inspection.
 No American football shoes, track, baseball, or shoes with any pointed spikes, are permitted.
 This includes “toe cleats” and any cleats that have sharp metal studs.

 – Arm casts, hand casts, and finger splints may be permitted if they are sufficiently padded and the referee deems them to be safe.

 – A full knee brace may be permitted if it is completely padded, usually with materials provided by the manufacturer, and there are no exposed metal parts or sharp edges, and the referee deems it to be safe.

 – Religious items (jewelry) mandated by a person’s faith may be worn, but only if they are well padded and the referee deems it to be safe.